Bills promote offensive coordinator Joe Brady to take over as head coach

 Brady's promotion came a little more than a week after Sean McDermott was fired following a nine-year tenure.

 He has no previous head coaching experience over eight NFL seasons.
 Brady broke into the league with the New Orleans Saints by spending two seasons as an offensive assistant under Sean Payton.
-He left the Saints to serve as passing game coordinator on LSU’s 2019 national championship team.
+He left the Saints to serve as passing game coordinator on LSU’s 2019 national championship team, with Joe Burrow at quarterback.

 Considered an up-and-coming head coaching candidate, Brady returned to the NFL by taking over as the Carolina Panthers offensive coordinator before being fired late into the 2021 season.